Frameright/image-display-control-web-component/image-display-control/docs/explanation/attributes.md

 [standard attributes of the `<img>` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img), such as `src=`, `srcset=`, `sizes=`, `width=`, etc.

+The following standard attributes see their meaning extended.

 ### `is=` attribute

 The `is=` attribute is what makes the web component's implementation kick in: